Can you use a MacBook as a server with the lid closed?

 What works well and what is out of scope

 For developer use, the range of server-style tasks that work well is broad.
-Local HTTP APIs, webhook listeners, small FastAPI or Flask dev servers, Ollama inference endpoints, and reverse tunnels via ngrok or cloudflared all run reliably on a closed MacBook as long as the system stays awake.
+Local HTTP APIs, webhook listeners, small FastAPI or Flask dev servers, Ollama inference endpoints, and reverse tunnels via ngrok or cloudflared all run reliably on a closed MacBook as long as whatever's holding it awake actually addresses clamshell sleep.
 These are the workloads this setup is built for.

-Production traffic is a different story.
-A MacBook has no redundancy, no hot-swap storage, and a finite battery.
-A sleep event, a low-battery floor, or a system update can take the service offline.
-For occasional development sessions that is a manageable tradeoff.
-For external users or anything business-critical, it is not.
+Production traffic is a different story regardless of which lever holds the Mac awake.
+A MacBook has no redundancy, no hot-swap storage, and a finite battery even when the auto-stop floor never trips because you stayed plugged in.
+A macOS update, a kernel panic, or someone unplugging the charger can take the service offline in a way no keep-awake tool prevents.
+For occasional development sessions that's a manageable tradeoff.
+For external users or anything business-critical, it isn't — that traffic belongs on real server infrastructure.

-The honest framing: this is a dev workstation doubling as a local server for a session, not a server running production services.
-That scope makes it genuinely useful — testing webhooks from an external service, serving a local LLM to other devices on your network, or keeping a dev API accessible while you step away from your desk.
+The honest framing: this is a dev workstation doubling as a local server for a session, not a production server.
+That scope is genuinely useful — testing webhooks from an external service, serving a local LLM to other devices on your network, or keeping a dev API reachable while you step away from your desk.

 Safety limits for server-style use on a laptop

-Server-style use tends to be sustained load, and sustained load means the thermal picture matters more than in a short build.
+Server-style use tends to mean sustained load, and sustained load makes the thermal picture matter more than in a short build.
 A closed lid retains more heat than an open one.
-Keep the Mac on a hard, flat surface with clearance underneath — not on a bed, a couch, or anywhere airflow is blocked.
-Never in a bag.
+Keep the Mac on a hard, flat surface with clearance underneath — not a bed, a couch, or anywhere airflow is blocked — and keep it ventilated rather than sealed away in a bag.

 Plug in for anything more than a short session.
-A dev server handling network I/O and running inference draws more power than an idle machine, and a low-battery auto-stop mid-session is an annoying interruption.
-Battery life is not the bottleneck you want to discover halfway through an overnight test run.
+A dev server handling network I/O and running inference draws more power than an idle machine, and a low-battery auto-stop mid-session is an interruption you don't want to discover halfway through an overnight test run.

 Set a battery floor even when plugged in.
-A power outage or accidental unplug can happen, and the floor means the Mac sleeps cleanly at a safe charge level rather than draining completely before the session ends.
+A power outage or an accidental unplug can happen, and a floor means the Mac sleeps at a safe charge level instead of draining flat before the session ends.
+None of this makes lid-closed serving something you walk away from indefinitely without a check-in — it's a way to reduce the risk of the two failure modes, heat and battery, that are specific to running a laptop this way.

 Try it instead of fighting clamshell sleep